Hitchin's equations on a nonorientable manifold: The gauge-theoretic perspective

-We now show that Theorem~\ref{thm:DC} then follows from Corlette's results applied to the orientable double cover.
+We remark that Theorem~\ref{thm:DC} for non-orientable manifolds also follows from the result of the orientable double cover.
 A flat connection on $P$ is reductive if and only if the pull-back $\pi^*A$ is a flat reductive connection on $\tP$.
 (We defer the proof of this statement to Corollary~\ref{cor:red=red}.)
-Then we can either apply Lemma~\ref{lem:restricted-flow} to \eqref{eqn:connection-flow} with $X=\cA(\tP^\bC)$ and $Y=\cA^{\fla,\red}(\tP^\bC)$ or to \eqref{eqn:gauge-flow} with $X=Y=\cG(\tP^\bC)$.
+For the bundle $\tP\to\tM$, it is easy to check that the right-hand sides of \eqref{eqn:connection-flow} and \eqref{eqn:gauge-flow} define $\tau$-invariant vector fields on $\cA(\tP^\bC)$ and $\cG(\tP^\bC)$, respectively.
 Since the space $(\cA^\fla(\tP^\bC))^\tau$ of $\tau$-invariant connections is closed in $\cA^\fla(\tP^\bC)$ and the space $(\cG(\tP^\bC))^\tau$ of $\tau$-invariant gauge transformations is closed in $\cG(\tP^\bC)$, Corlette's results on the limit of the flow restrict to the $\tau$-invariant subset as well.
+That is, the flow on the space of connections is contained in the $\tau$-invariant subset and the limit is a $\tau$-invariant solution to Hitchin's equation.
+Similarly, the gauge transformation relating to the initial condition is contained in the $\tau$-invariant part of the group of gauge transformations, and the limit is $\tau$-invariant.